roman-smirnov/problems-vs-algorithms/explaination.md

 Each individual part of our algorithm (split_path(), trie find(), etc) have O(n)  time complexity, where n is the number of parts in the input path.
 Therefore, the overall worst case time complexity is O(n).
 ### Space Complexity
-The worst case space complexity is O(n), where n is the number of parts in the path, due to our use of a trie to store the individual parts.
+Sinc build and store all the characters in the path as path part string in a trie, the worst case space complexity is O(n), where n is the number of characters in the input path.